verrazzano/docs/content/en/docs/applications/_index.md

 A Kubernetes operator, for example `verrazzano-application-operator`, processes these extracted traits and may create additional related resources or may alter related workloads.
 Each trait implementation will behave differently.

-The sample below shows an `IngressTrait` applied to a referenced `Component`.
+The following sample shows an `IngressTrait` applied to a referenced `Component`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration